Difference between Physical and Psychological Addiction

 This is not to say psychological addiction is not as serious as physical addiction.
 Many psychological addictions lead to serious physical and mental health problems.
 Users become ‘all-consumed’ in their addiction to the expense of their health, career and relationships with others.
 Psychological addiction may lead to self-harm and even suicide.

 Above we have focused on how physical and psychological addictions differ.
 Now we focus on how they are similar to one another.

-One key element both types of addiction have in common relate to their effects on the brain.
-This is because both types of addiction tend to affect the brain's reward system known as dopamine.
+One key element both types of addiction have in common relates to their effects on the brain.
+This is because both types of addiction tend to affect the brain’s reward system known as dopamine.
 Over time the body builds up a resistance to dopamine meaning more of the substance is needed in order to feel normal.